freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/01-responsive-web-design/basic-css/add-rounded-corners-with-border-radius.md

 # --description--

-Atualmente, a foto do gato possui bordas pontiagudas.
-Podemos arredondar essas bordas com uma propriedade do CSS chamada `border-radius`.
+Your cat photo currently has sharp corners.
+We can round out those corners with a CSS property called `border-radius`.

 # --instructions--